Skip to Main Content

-Sex and Sexuality (Module I & II)
+Sex and Sexuality (Modules I & II)

-Currently only Module I is available; Module II coming soon.
 This collection explores changing attitudes towards human sexuality, gender identities and sexual behaviors throughout the twentieth century.
 Investigate the breadth and complexity of human sexual understanding through the work of leading American sexologists, sex researchers, organizations and the public consciousness.

 Oxford Handbooks Online

 OHO History brings together the world's leading scholars to discuss research and the latest thinking in a range of major topics in history.
 Containing specially-commissioned essays with extensive referencing to further reading, the handbooks offer both thorough introductions to topics in the discipline, and a useful reference resource for scholars and advanced students.

 The Sixties: Primary Documents and Personal Narratives 1960–1974 brings the 1960s alive through diaries, letters, autobiographies and other memoirs, written and oral histories, manifestos, government documents, memorabilia, and scholarly commentary.
 This collection is the definitive electronic resource for students and scholars researching this important period in American history, society, culture, and politics.